 Formal Answer: The line in the sand is 0.0.
 What this means is that scores above this level indicate that the survey respondents were optimistic about the outlook, while scores below this mean that the respondents were pessimistic.

 Street answer: 0.0 = Emotionless Kristen Stewart.
 Above 0.0 = Internet Star Jennifer Lawrence.
 Below 0.0 = Lindsay Lohan’s successor, Miley Cyrus.

 Why the focus on Germany?

 Street answer: Germany is just like Superman.
 Strong.
 Powerful.
 A leader.
 Without Superman, there is no Justice League.
-Same goes with Germany – without the economic powerhouse, there is no euro zone.
+The same goes with Germany – without the economic powerhouse, there is no eurozone.